 Beware of "Precut pie shaped capping treads".
 Helix or curved staircases are not created equal.
 The amount of "pie shaped" stair treads that make up the 90 degree turn varies from 4-14 steps.
 So naturally the radius will change also.
 It is not a one size fits all solution.

 A staircase with a landing will typically turn 90 degrees from top to bottom (or from floor level to floor level).
 All of the treads will be a rectangular shape.
 The landing which is typically about 10 to 12 square feet in area will allow for the 90 degree turn in the staircase.
 Landings can either be finished in regular hardwood flooring planks or boards, or a solid hardwood piece cut to fit.

-A staircase that has triangular and trapezoid shaped treads will also generally make up a 90 degree turn in the staircase from top to bottom (or level to level).
-This type of staircase will have a triangle then a trapezoid followed by an additional triangle shaped tread.
-These odd shaped treads are cut out of solid hardwood to fit
+A staircase that has triangular and trapezoid shaped treads AKA "Kite Winder" will also make up a 90 degree turn in the staircase from top to bottom (or level to level).
+This type of staircase will have a triangle then a trapezoid followed by an additional triangular shaped tread.
+These odd shaped treads are cut out of solid hardwood to fit.

 In order to properly install a "Kite Winder" series of Hardwood Stair Caps, templates are required.
 We first create an over sized template, manufacture the tread, finish with stain and varnish and then fine tune template on site.